310mc/https-310mc.github.io-tl/source/_posts/small_stories/crossroad.md

 {% img /img/es/eventstory/crossroad/1_7.jpg %}

 {% bubble Chiaki mgn %}
 …What’s wrong, Hasumi-kun?
 You don’t look well.
-Should I take you to the nearest hospital?
+Would you like me to take you to the nearest hospital?

 Tenshouin-kun seemed unwell, too… I think some people in black suits panicked and took him to the hospital.

-I guess it's not surprising that honor students like you wouldn't feel so well in the atmosphere of an underground live house.
+I guess it’s not surprising that honor students wouldn’t feel so well in the atmosphere of an underground live house.
 {% endbubble %}

 {% bubble Keito %}